- Clostridium botulinum is a bacterium that produces dangerous toxins (botulinum toxins) under low-oxygen conditions.

 Food samples associated with suspect cases must be obtained immediately, stored in properly sealed containers, and sent to laboratories in order to identify the cause and to prevent further cases.

 Wound botulism is rare and occurs when the spores get into an open wound and are able to reproduce in an anaerobic environment.
-The symptoms are similar to the foodborne botulism, but may take up to two weeks to appear.
+The symptoms are similar to the foodborne botulism, but may take up to 2 weeks to appear.
 This form of the disease has been associated with substance abuse, particularly when injecting black tar heroin.

 If exposure to the toxin via aerosol inhalation is suspected, additional exposure to the patient and others must be prevented.
 The patient's clothing must be removed and stored in plastic bags until it can be washed thoroughly with soap and water.
 The patient should shower and be decontaminated immediately.